DECRYPT¶

 typ

-specifies the block cipher type and any modifiers.
-This should match the type specified when thesrc
+typspecifies the block cipher type and any modifiers.
+This should match the type specified when thesrcwas encrypted.
+Advanced Server supports the following block cipher algorithms, modifiers and cipher suites:

 Block Cipher Algorithms |